shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ```
 $ git status
 ```
-7. See what has been changed (but not yet staged) in the `README.md` file (this will open up the README.md file -- you can use vim commands to move around and view the changes, then type `q` to exit):
+7. See what has been changed (but not yet staged) in the `README.md` file (this command opens up the README.md file, and you can use vim commands to move around and view the changes (new lines will be highlighted in green and have a '+' sign next to them, while anything removed will be highlighted in red and have a '-' sign) -- type `q` to exit):
 ```
 $ git diff README.md
 ```